INCF/neurohdf/doc/source/cookbook_generic.rst

 Cookbook - Generic datasets
 ===========================

-A proposal for data structures that are not spatio-temporally mapped, such as networks, behavioral or simulation results.
+A proposal for data structures that are not spatio-temporally mapped, such as networks, behavioral or simulation results (:ref:`datatypes` for more).